akka/akka/akka-docs/src/main/paradox/typed/cluster-sharding.md

 #### Distributed Data Mode

-This mode is enabled with configuration (enabled by default):
+To enable distributed data store mode (the default):

 ```
 akka.cluster.sharding.state-store-mode = ddata
 ```

-The state of the `ShardCoordinator` is replicated across the cluster but is not durable, not stored to disk.
+The state of the `ShardCoordinator` is replicated across the cluster but is not stored to disk.
-The `ShardCoordinator` state replication is handled by @ref:[Distributed Data](distributed-data.md) with `WriteMajority`/`ReadMajority` consistency.
+@ref:[Distributed Data](distributed-data.md) handles the `ShardCoordinator`'s state with `WriteMajority`/`ReadMajority` consistency.
 When all nodes in the cluster have been stopped, the state is no longer needed and dropped.

 Cluster Sharding uses its own Distributed Data `Replicator` per node.
 If using roles with sharding there is one `Replicator` per role, which enables a subset of all nodes for some entity types and another subset for other entity types.
-Each such replicator has a name that contains the node role and therefore the role configuration must be the same on all nodes in the cluster, for example you can't change the roles when performing a rolling upgrade.
+Each replicator has a name that contains the node role and therefore the role configuration must be the same on all nodes in the cluster, for example you can't change the roles when performing a rolling upgrade.
 Changing roles requires @ref:[a full cluster restart](../additional/rolling-updates.md#cluster-sharding-configuration-change).

-The settings for Distributed Data are configured in the section `akka.cluster.sharding.distributed-data`.
+The `akka.cluster.sharding.distributed-data` config section configures the settings for Distributed Data.
 It's not possible to have different `distributed-data` settings for different sharding entity types.

-#### Persistence Mode
+#### Persistence mode

-Enable persistence with configuration:
+To enable persistence store mode:

 ```
 akka.cluster.sharding.state-store-mode = persistence